 Create a remote operation that runs like clockwork.

 Remote companies are continuing to grow in popularity.
 Technology advances help business owners forgo the typical expensive brick-and-mortar office in exchange for a virtual office they manage from the comfort of their homes.
 The benefits of running a remote company are endless.
-You save money on overhead costs like rent and utilities, avoid the dreaded daily commute, and can recruit new employees from around the world, letting you choose the best talent for your business.
+You can save money on overhead costs like rent and utilities, avoid the dreaded daily commute, and recruit new employees from around the world, letting you choose the best talent for your business.

 While remote work makes good business sense, it’s more complicated than turning on your computer, sending a few emails to remote hires, and expecting business to run smoothly.
 You must consider remote work best practices and essential elements when building a remote company that you wouldn’t have to address while running a traditional office.